amadeus4dev/developer-guides/docs/resources/hotels.md

 }
 ```

-The offer of the selected Hotel is not longer available.
+The offer of the selected Hotel is no longer available.
 Please select a new one.

+## Useful Resources

+To be updated